Telephone: 01283 512252

 - Lump sum death benefits are will be allowed at any age.
 For deaths after 5 April 2011, the tax charge on lump sum death benefits paid from crystallised rights is 55%.
 The government's view as of March 2014 is that the 55% tax rate on lump sum death benefits is too high, and a consultation process for change will be undertaken

 - Circumstances for tax-free charity lump sum death benefits has been extended

 - The scope for an IHT charge against pension rights has been narrowed

 Death before age 75

-On death after 5 April 2011 aged less than 75, any lump sum death benefit will still be tax-free if paid from uncrystallised rights, however normally taxed at 55% if paid from crystallised rights (such as income drawdown funds or a value protected annuity).
+On death after 5 April 2011 aged less than 75, any lump sum death benefit is still tax-free if paid from uncrystallised rights, however normally taxed at 55% if paid from crystallised rights (such as income drawdown funds or a value protected annuity).
 The only exception is for charity lump sum death benefits, which can be paid tax-free from crystallised rights.

 Death on or after age 75